-Our toddler center will provide your child with a safe and nurturing environment
+Our toddler center will provide your child with a safe and nurturing environment designed especially for 12 months to 3-years old.

 Through developmentally appropriate activities, we will help your child in growing fine and gross motor skills, language skills, and social skills.